Environmental footprint: Alberta egg

 - Egg Farmers of Alberta: Our Sustainability Journey (video)

 Environmental footprint: Alberta pea

-To gain a better understanding of sustainability performance, the Alberta Pulse Growers collaborated with Alberta Agriculture and Forestry on measuring the environmental footprint of Alberta field peas using the LCA method.
+To gain a better understanding of sustainability performance, the Alberta Pulse Growers collaborated with the Alberta government on measuring the environmental footprint of Alberta field peas using the LCA method.
 Together they produced:

 - Measuring the Environmental Footprint of Alberta Peas

 Using the results of the Alberta Field Pea LCA, the combined health and environmental benefits of pulses were explored, demonstrating the high nutritional value of peas as a high protein rich food with a low environmental impact.